Joyful Rebellion

-Lyrics
+Overview

 Like Exit, Joyful Rebellion primarily focuses on k-os's negative views of the music industry, supplemented by more metaphorical lyrics.

 The track "Man I Used to Be" is about a man who wants to revert to his previous self.
 The tracks "The Love Song" and "The Mirror" are semi-autobiographical.
 The song "One Blood" is an anti-war message.
 The song "Papercutz" is k-os's denial that Exit was his last album.
 "Commandante" features the opening sample of a woman speaking in Spanish on a voice mail.